dandavison/delta/README.md

     delta [FLAGS] [OPTIONS]

 FLAGS:
-        --dark                      Use colors appropriate for a dark terminal background.
-For more control, see --theme, --plus-color, and --minus-color.
+        --dark                      Use default colors appropriate for a dark terminal background.
+For more control, see the other color options.
     -h, --help                      Prints help information
         --highlight-removed         Apply syntax highlighting to removed lines.
 The default is to apply syntax highlighting to unchanged and new lines only.
-        --light                     Use colors appropriate for a light terminal background.
-For more control, see --theme, --plus-color, and --minus-color.
+        --light                     Use default colors appropriate for a light terminal background.
+For more control, see the other color options.
         --list-languages            List supported languages and associated file extensions.
         --list-theme-names          List available syntax-highlighting color themes.
         --list-themes               List available syntax highlighting themes, each with an example of highlighted diff